mrcohrs/SkinRhythm/replit.md

 **State Management**: TanStack Query (React Query) for server state management with custom query client configuration.
 Authentication state is managed through a custom `useAuth` hook that queries the `/api/auth/user` endpoint.

 **Routing**: Wouter for lightweight client-side routing with conditional rendering based on authentication status:
-- Unauthenticated users see Landing page
+- Unauthenticated users see Landing page at "/"
-- Authenticated users without saved routines see HomePage (landing with quiz option)
+- Authenticated users at "/" are automatically redirected to /dashboard if they have a saved routine, otherwise to /quiz
-- Authenticated users with saved routines are automatically redirected to Dashboard
+- Quiz available at "/quiz" route for both logged-in and non-logged-in users
-- Query parameter `?retake=true` bypasses dashboard redirect to allow quiz retaking
+- Retake quiz navigates directly to /quiz (no intermediate landing page)

 **Theme System**: Custom ThemeProvider context with localStorage persistence supporting light/dark mode toggling.